 Moving around Buenos Aires

-The best way to move around Buenos Aires is by Taxi.
-There are thousands of yellow/black taxis in the streets at any hour.
+Yellow/black taxis are very safe and available in the streets at any hour.
 You can hail a taxi anywhere, not just at taxi stands.
 When you see a taxi with a red light on (Libre) in the windshield, it means it is available.
 Taxis are very inexpensive for tourists.
 You will never spend more than $5 - 10 USD if you travel within the city.
+Note that taxis can only be paid in cash in Argentine Pesos.

 A taxi can accommodate up to four passengers.
 A tip is not required but you can leave some change if you had a good service.

-You can also hire a private "remise" car and the driver will wait for you on arrival, holding a sign with your name.
+For more peace of mind, you can also hire a private "remise" car and the driver will be waiting for you on arrival, holding a sign with your name.
 You can contact me and I'll make the arrangements for you with a reliable company.

 0 comments: